Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions

 FSIs that can in principle mimic 3N-SRCs are diagrammatically presented in Fig.\ref{3N_FSI}~(b) and (c).
-In the case of (b) an uncorrelated nucleon in the mean field with initial LC momentum fraction, $\alpha_N \approx 1$, is struck and two successive rescatterings may increase the momentum faction to $\alpha_N \gtrsim 1.6$, making it to appear as a nucleon from 3N-SRC.
-In the case of (c) a nucleon struck out of 2N-SRC where the characteristic momentum fraction is $1.3\le \alpha_N \le 1.5$ and FSI could shift it again to the $\alpha_N \gtrsim 1.6$ region.
-An important feature that suppresses the migration of $\alpha_N$ into the 3N-SRC region is the approximate conservation of the LC momentum fraction in high energy (eikonal) regime of small angle rescattering\cite{ggraphs,MS01}.
-In this case the non-conservation of $\alpha_N$ is estimated\cite{ggraphs,MS01}:
+In the case of (b) an uncorrelated nucleon in the mean field with initial LC momentum fraction, $\alpha_N \approx 1$, is struck and two successive rescatterings may increase the momentum faction to $\alpha_N \gtrsim 1.6$, making it appear as a nucleon from 3N-SRC.
+In the case of (c) a nucleon is knocked out from a 2N-SRC where the characteristic momentum fraction is $1.3\le \alpha_N \le 1.5$ and FSI shifts it to the $\alpha_N \gtrsim 1.6$ region.
+An important feature that suppresses the migration of a nucleon of modest $\alpha_N$ into the 3N-SRC region is the approximate conservation of the LC momentum fraction in high energy (eikonal) regime of small angle rescattering\cite{ggraphs,MS01}.
+In this case the non-conservation of $\alpha_N$ is estimated as\cite{ggraphs,MS01}:

 where $E_R = \sqrt{m_S^2 + p^2} - m_S$ and $p\sim 0.7 - 1$~GeV/c is the characteristic momentum of the nucleon in a 3N-SRC.